kgryte/express-router-status/README.md

 <a name="status-get"></a>
 #### GET /status

-URI endpoint for getting a server application\'s status.
+URI endpoint for getting a server application's status.

 ##### Response: 200 (text/plain)